cakeio-unreal/cakeio-unreal.github.io/docs/core-api/directories.md

 Directory traversal is a vital part of working with file systems, and Cake Directory objects offer a comprehensive set of traversal interfaces.
 At its core, a traversal operation involves invoking a user-supplied callback function on each directory element (file or subdirectory) that is being visited by the traversal function.

 ### Traversal Overview
-Before we examine the traversal interfaces, it is important to understand some terminology and guiding principles behind CakeIO's traversal design.
+Before we examine the traversal interfaces, it is important to understand some terminology and guiding principles behind Cake IO's traversal design.
 A traversal has three main traits that define its behavior:

 1. **Style**: Determines the behavior of the traversal operation.
 1. **Target**: Determines what kind of element (directories, files, or both) will be visited by a traversal operation.